eliofio/PrOpRe/README.md

 ## 6.5 - Output
 This code generates 4 PDF plots and a TXT file as output:

-* _`Reso.pdf`_: A plot showing the Resolution and Relevance curve, where points with the same color indicate Hs-Hk points from the same number of retained sites and different mappings.
-This plot also includes a zoomed-in region where the slope $\mu$ is close to -1.
+* _`Reso.pdf`_: This plot displays the Resolution (H<sub>s</sub>) and Relevance (H<sub>k</sub>) points, with the same color representing points obtained from the same number of retained sites but different mappings.
+Additionally, a zoomed-in region of interest is shown where the slope μ is close to -1, providing a detailed view of that area.

-* _`Zoom-Reso.pdf`_:Zoom-Reso.pdf: A zoomed-in plot of the Relevance and Resolution curve (Hk-Hs) in the windows where the slope is -1.
+* _`Zoom-Reso.pdf`_: This plot focuses specifically on the region where the slope μ is -1, providing a closer look at the relationship between Relevance and Resolution in the region of our interest.

 * _`slope.pdf`_: A plot of the slope values against an increasing index (from 1 to N points).
+This plot shows the slope μ values plotted against an increasing index ranging from 1 to the total number of points.
+This visualization provides a closer look at the relationship between Relevance and Resolution in the region of our interest.

-* _`histo_Nsites.pdf`_ A histogram of frequencies, which shows the number of sites with more occurrences.
+* _`histo_Nsites.pdf`_: This plot displays the frequency distribution of the number of sites with different occurrences.
+It provides insights into the distribution of retained sites and their frequencies.

 * _`Opt-number-of-sites.txt`_: A text file that provides a summary of the arguments used and, more importantly, the optimal number of sites for a biomolecule derived from an atomistic trajectory, such that the loss of information after decimating atoms is minimized.
+This information is valuable for determining the appropriate number of retained sites that balances the preservation of essential structural information with the reduction in computational complexity.